cmmonosmith/ditsy-elephant/DEreadme.txt

 June ??
 2002 : First public release, version 1.00 beta 1.
 If all goes well and I get no                 bug reports, I'll fix anything I don't like and release version 1.00 full.

  _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _
-Copyright © 2002 by Legacy Calcware
+Freeware 2002 by Legacy Calcware
 Please read Section 3 for details